On a remark of de Gennes concerning three-dimensional polyelectrolytes: Introduction

 \section{Introduction}

 Self-avoiding random walks have been intensively studied by physicists, chemists, and mathematicians, see \cite{MS13,dH09,BDGS12}.
 In particular, such walks are used to model polymers.
+One of the most widely studied properties is the spread of the polymer, measured by the end-to-end distance, and also by the radius of gyration, see \eqref{eq:radius}.
+A simple random walk up to time $N$ has spread proportional to $\sqrt{N}$, but for self-avoiding walks, the spread is typically of order $N^\nu$, with $\nu>1/2$.
+A well-known hard problem for self-avoiding walks is to find the value of $\nu$ in dimensions $d\in\{2,3\}$.

-One of the standard references for the theory of polymers is de Gennes \cite{deGennes79}, which gives a broad overview of the subject.
-One of the less-known models in \cite{deGennes79} deals with polymer chains of charged particles, known as polyelectrolytes, see \cite{deGennes79} Section XI.2.1, page 299 and also \cite{PVG77}.
-As far as we know, mathematicians have rarely or never studied polyelectrolytes.
+A standard reference for the theory of polymers is de Gennes \cite{deGennes79}, which gives a broad overview of the subject.
+One of the lesser-known models in \cite{deGennes79} deals with polymer chains of charged particles, known as polyelectrolytes, see \cite{deGennes79} Section XI.2.1, page 299 and also \cite{PVG77}.
+In such models, the potential between particles is long-range, whereas more commonly studied models such as weakly self-avoiding walks deal with short-range potentials.
+As far as we know, mathematicians have rarely or never studied polyelectrolytes or even models with long-range potentials.
 The goal of this paper is to give a mathematically rigorous result related to one of the assertions of de Gennes, concerning the spread or radius of gyration of the polyelectrolyte.
 He uses physical arguments which are not mathematically rigorous.
 We restrict ourselves to the physical case of three dimensions, and work in continuous time.

 Now we give the details of our model.
 For $T>0$, let $(B_t)_{0\le t\le T}$ be a standard Brownian motion taking values in $\mathbb{R}^3$ with corresponding probability space $(\Omega_T,\mathcal{F}_T,P_T)$.
 We denote the usual filtration as $(\mathcal{F}_T^{(t)})_{t\in[0,T]}$.
 In this paper, we only deal with three-dimensional Brownian motion.
 Furthermore, we assume that $\Omega_T$ is the canonical probability space, namely the set of continuous functions $\omega:[0,T]\to\mathbb{R}^3$ with $\omega_0=0$.
 In that case, $B_t(\omega)=\omega_t$.